f1gs/hangman-game/README.md

 ### [0.0.4] - 2018-02-24
 #### Fixed
-- Fix a bug that prints the hyphen where the letters entered by the player are.
+- Fixed a bug that prints the hyphen where the letters entered by the player are.
 #### Changed
 - Victory and defeat messages.
 - Minor improvements in the code.